Dv5n/NanoShell/com/HappyCow/Plugins/AddMore.md

 ## Plugin development

-Fork or download the source code and create your own plugins!
-If you want to integrate your plugin in the main repository, just open a pull request and if I like it, I will integrate the plugin.
-Place the plugins in this folder, and execute using "loadplugin com.HappyCow.Plugins.<YourPluginNameHere!>" (Note: Without any file extensions.)
+Fork or download the source code to create your own plugins!
+If you'd like your plugin included in the main repository, open a pull request.
+If I find it interesting, I will integrate it.
+Place your plugins in this folder and run them with: "loadplugin com.HappyCow.Plugins.<YourPluginNameHere!>" (Note: Without any file extensions).